Helping you grow closer to God

 Why?
 “Because they are ruining whole households by their teaching, things that they ought not to teach and that for the sake of dishonest gain.”
 They are actually preaching religious messages for money, imagine that.

 “Even one of their prophets has said, ‘Cretans are always liars, evil brutes, and lazy gluttons.’
 And this testimony is true.”
 This was just kind of a bad place.
 And so he says, “Therefore, rebuke them sharply so that they will be sound in the truth and will pay no attention to Jewish myths and command those who reject this truth, because to the pure, all things are pure; but those who are defiled and unbelieving, nothing is pure.

 “In fact, both their mind and their conscience are corrupted.”
 And then the acid test, “They claim to know God, but by their deeds,” their actions, “they deny Him, being detestable, worthless, unfit for anything good.”

 And so when we think about leadership and I know we’re going to talk about the Church but I want you to think about who would see you as a leader?
 Where does someone see you as someone of influence?

-Maybe it’s your housemates or maybe you’re a parent and kids would see you as a leader or maybe it’s in the Church or maybe it’s in a small group or maybe you’re a supervisor of a team at work or maybe you’re a manager or maybe you’re a CEO, maybe you’re the owner of the company.
+Maybe it’s someone in your housemates or maybe you’re a parent and kids would see you as a leader or maybe it’s in the church or maybe it’s in a small group or maybe you’re a supervisor of a team at work or maybe you’re a manager or maybe you’re a CEO, maybe you’re the owner of the company.

 But who would see you as a leader?
 And then for those of you who lead, let me give you three very specific suggestions.
 They’re to the Church but these are critical for all of us.